brontosaurusrex/brontosaurusrex.github.io/_posts/2025-02-27-Client-side-search.md

 And another feature added by chatgpt is url parsing (?q=search) to make searches bookmarkable/shareable.

-Another search update, timestamps are now generated in search.json, relevance of newer stuff should be slightly better now, time will tell (chatgpt vibe coded) - 19.
-3. 2026
+Another search update, timestamps are now generated in search.json, relevance of newer stuff should be slightly better now, time will tell (chatgpt vibe coded).